Devops-Interview-Prep/switch-prep/Tools/OpenSource/Deployment/Linux/Linux.md

 - Examples of Linux distributions:

     1. Ubuntu
+        - Its widely used , has extensive documentation and a large community for support
     2. Fedora
     3. CentOS (now replaced by CentOS Stream)
+        - Community version of red hat enterprise linux
+        - Commonly used in enterprise environments
     4. Debian
     5. Arch Linux

+# Vertulization

+- **Hypervisor(virtual Box)**
+  - software that creates and runs VMs
+  - It shares hardware resources from host os
+  - Seprate set of virtual cpu, ram , storage etc.
+  - VMs are fully isolated independent of host OS

+    - Types:
+      - *Bare Metal*
+        - Setup Directly on hardware system, no need of host os
+        - Ex. - VMcare vSphere / ESXi, Xen / Citrix Xenserver
+        - Used by cloud providers and Enterprise Servers
+      - *Hosted*
+    - UseCase
+      - Cheap
+      - Redusce Workload, Space, Energy
+      - Easy Backup using snapshot
+      - Easy Recovery

 #  Linux Kernel